lifecompanionaac/lifecompanion/docs/BUILD.md

 You should install the following tool on the system : `sudo apt install binutils`

-### App run, but can't create any configuration or profile
+### LifeCompanion app run, but can't create any configuration or profile

 You should check the `userDataDirectory` line in **lifecompanion/lc-app/data/installation.properties**.
 As this file is a classic Java property file, you should respect the [property file format](https://en.wikipedia.org/wiki/.properties#:~:text=properties%20is%20a%20file%20extension,known%20as%20Property%20Resource%20Bundles.)